Eternity is in love with the productions of time

 To destroy for meat

 The day of their return.

 We know the names Shakespeare, Dante, Homer, and T.E.
 Lawrence because of this interplay of muse and creation.
 He (creation) is the knowledge (the order out of chaos) that has sustained through the passage of time.
 She (muse) is the fire that burns away the boundary between chaos and order, and nurtures every creative act.

-Without him, all would be forgotten.
-Without her, there would be nothing to forget — the words of Homer would be dead on a page.
+Without this interplay — of muse and creation — the words of Homer would be dead on a page.
 Hers is the breath that makes his words live anew.